Vice Society

 Vice Society is a hacking group known for ransomware extortion attacks on healthcare, educational and manufacturing organizations.
 The group emerged in the summer of 2021 and is believed to be Russian-speaking.
-Vice Society uses double extorsion and does not operate a ransomware as a service model.
+Vice Society uses double extortion and does not operate a ransomware as a service model.

 They have attacked targets in both Europe and the United States, including a major compromise of the Los Angeles Unified School District.

 Description

 The group emerged in the summer of 2021.
 It has disproportionately targeted the education sector.
 Research from cybersecurity firm Palo Alto Networks found that Vice Society had listed 33 schools on its data leak site in 2022 alone.
 Experts categorize Vice Society as a "second- or third-tier" ransomware group in terms of sophistication.
 However, its prolific attacks on lesser-known schools and regional hospitals have allowed Vice Society to fly under the radar.

 Vice Society engages in double extortion, stealing data for leverage in ransom negotiations.
 They threaten to publish exfiltrated data on dedicated leak sites if ransom demands are not met.
 Initial ransom demands have exceeded US$1 million, with final negotiated amounts around US$460,000.
 The group is known to negotiate ransoms down from initial multimillion dollar demands.

 Unlike many ransomware groups, Vice Society does not operate using a ransomware as a service model with affiliate hackers.
 Instead, the group conducts its own intrusions and deployments.
 This allows Vice Society to quickly move through target networks, with dwell times as short as 6 days before detection.

 The group gained significant attention in late 2022 and early 2023 due to a series of high-profile attacks, including one targeting the rapid transit system in San Francisco.